scipy-lectures/scientific-python-lectures/advanced/mathematical_optimization/index.rst

  * - **An ill-conditionned quadratic function.**

-     The core problem of gradient-methods on ill-conditionned problems is that the gradient tends not to point in the direction of the minimum.
+     The core problem of gradient-methods on ill-conditioned problems is that the gradient tends not to point in the direction of the minimum.